vatlab/blog/content/post/comparison.md

 #### Task monitoring
 Ability to send tasks to multiple isolated computing environment and manage them from local host.
+"Report traces and performance" means that benchmarking commands and outputs are logged, along with resources usage such as CPU hours and memory consumption.

 #### Heterogeneous executor
 DAG creation logics, see section 2.2. g) Integrated support for Docker/Singularity containers technology.